2426 N Arthur Street

 Background

 Pacific West Communities has an established track record of working with the City and the Agency to develop affordable housing.
 They have successfully developed, designed, and constructed two similar developments, Adare Manor and New Path Community Housing, both located within the 30th Street Urban Renewal District.
-The State and Arthur Apartments will build upon these earlier successes and provide urgently needed affordable housing along the State Street transportation corridor.
+Wilson Station will build upon these earlier successes and provide urgently needed affordable housing along the State Street transportation corridor.

 The mixed-use building will be five stories with wood-framed apartments constructed above a single level of concrete podium parking and ground floor commercial space.
 There will be a total of 102 units, comprised of studio, 1, 2, and 3-bedroom units for households earning up to 80 percent AMI, as well as a property manager’s unit.
 The ground floor will include a leasing office, common areas, mail room, bike storage, repair and washing stations, and approximately 1,500 square feet of proposed childcare or neighborhood-focused retail space facing State Street.
 Common areas include a second-floor outdoor courtyard with seating, playground, barbecue, and picnic areas.